Ledja/InvoiceManager/README.md

 Type dotnet run in a terminal window to launch the Web API.
 Point your browser to https://localhost:5001/swagger/index.html to get the list of all endpoints.

-The "dummy" endpoint is an entry point to the implementation of the self-refreshing cache task.

 Requirements:
 .NET 5 installed on your machine